jstran9/tt-django-restframework/notes.md

     - Just an introduction to serializers and django's httpResponse and JsonResponse.
     - Keep in mind to compare this to part 2 as part 2 has a custom view from the Django Rest Framework.
+    - Also looking like I may want to use HttpResponse or JsonResponse for a simple return as it has just the content information.
+        - However, I may want to return header information and such and in that case HttpResponse or JsonResponse may not suffice.

 # part 2 summary: